fmitra/authenticator/docs/api_v1.md

 is expected to be store securely on the client (e.g. HTTP Only, Secure Only cookie) and returned back to us in a cookie header.
 If a client ID is not provided, authentication will fail.

-Client ID's are only provided to a user after signup/login.
+Client IDs are only provided to a user after signup/login.
 Other endpoints will refresh a token and therefore share the same client ID.

 ```